startreedata/learn/pinot-advanced/01-create-cluster/reamdme.md

 ## Teardwon

-To tear down the cluster, runn the docker compose down command as
+To tear down the cluster, run the docker compose down command as

 ``` bash
 docker-compose down